bramvandijk88/cacatoo/README.md

 # Cacatoo
-Cacatoo is an Cellular Automaton Toolbox based on Cash (Cellular Automata Simulated Hardware, RJ de Boer & AD Staritsk).
+Cacatoo is a Cellular Automaton Toolbox based on Cash (Cellular Automata Simulated Hardware, RJ de Boer & AD Staritsk).
 It is written in 100% javascript, ensuring it requires no installation and works on any machine.

 <img src="patterns/elephant_cacatoo.png"
      alt="On the shoulders of giants"